-I wish I could tell you, “just do this.”
+I could tell you, “just do this.”
 But for better or worse, this game allows some breathing room for support roles, so it’s important you’re an independent healie-thinker.
 DPS who want to min/max don’t have much choice at all, but healers have a few.
 And while choices in quests have no impact, choices in your build certainly do.
 There’s a million ways to play, but what is your goal?
 Do you want to clear content, farm it, or be on the leaderboards?
 Keep your goal in mind and work towards it.

-- Attributes 64 points into magicka.
-If you are not max CP, you may want to invest a few in health (or even just a glyph) to tide you over until you’re max CP and comfortable healing.
-Some higher-end builds have started investing points in hp, as in tank healing in Asylum for example.
-10 attribute points will get you 1220 additional hp (before modifiers) while one infused gold chest/legs will get you 1240hp (as of Horns of the Reach), so you have some options there.
+Generally all 64 points into magicka.
+If you are not max CP, you may want to invest a few in health (or even just a glyph) to tide you over.
+Some builds invest points in hp, as in tank healing in Asylum for example.
+10 attribute points garners 1220 additional hp (before modifiers) while one infused gold chest/legs will get you 1240hp, so you have some options there.
 Hakeijo (Prismatic Defense) is another option to boost hp just a bit while not sacrificing as much mag.
 Try to keep your max hp above 18K for most situations (including the tank’s Ebon), 20K if you’re just starting out or in completely new areas.
 16K is fine for experienced players.
 Please don’t make a 50K mag pool your goal in life.
 That’s not helpful.
 For most situations 35K-ish is more than enough.

-- Vamp?
 Reasons to go vamp include increased dmg resistance at lower health and increased mag regen.
 Reasons not to include vulnerability to fire dmg, like in HRC and HoF.
 In general, if your build needs the regen and you can avoid the dmg, it could be a good choice for you.
-I do not recommend it for beginners, unless you have very keen situational awareness.
+I do not recommend it for beginners, unless you have keen situational awareness.
 Dead undead healer does no healing.

-- Pots Essence of Spell Power 100% of the time in vet trials.
-They’re made with lady smock, water hyacinth, and cornflower.
+Essence of Spell Power or tripots depending on the situation.
+Spell Power pots are made with lady smock, water hyacinth, and cornflower.
 Tripots are made with mountain flower, bugloss, and columbine.
 Try to keep at least one stack for each raid night.
 Expensive habit, that.

 May be requested if you do not have access to the debuffs Minor Breach and/or Fracture.
 Make yourself some poisons to help out your team since you’re weaving to generate ult and keep your mag from running out (right? riiiiiiight?).
 Be careful which bar you slot it on; it’ll override the weapon enchant, so pick one you can live without.
-Something to think about, however: are you running PoL?
-It applies both debuffs, although 100% uptime may be difficult with a small stam pool.
-However, it’s unnecessary for the healer to run it if you have a stamplar in group.
+However, if you’re on a Templar you are generally expected to run PotL, which applies both.
+Keep in mind this will sap your stam pool to keep good uptimes.
+However, both Potl and poisons are unnecessary if you have a stamplar in group.

-- Mechanics: Knowing the mechanics to the point you could heal it on sound alone is integral to being a good healer.
+Knowing the mechanics to the point you could heal it on audio cues alone is integral to being a good healer.
 Watch videos and pug dungeons, whatever you have to do to learn as much as you can.
-Navigating mechanics is the best way to break the 50K hps barrier and it’s also protection for you: when someone blames you for not healing them, you can respond with….
+Navigating mechanics is the best way to break the gud healer barrier and it’s also protection for you: when someone blames you for not healing them, you can respond with….
 “I noticed you popped Absorb Magicka when the spheres started the poison DoT.
 Since poison is not a spell projectile, please use a shield that protects against physical dmg since I will need 2sec to hit Purge and then Prayer, based on the cooldown.”
-I know you’ll say it that politely too.
+I trust you’ll say it that politely too.

-- Dungeon vs Raid Healing These are very different settings and require very different set ups.
-A dungeon healer is expected to do a minimum of 20% of the group dps whereas a typical raid healer will probably not break 5K dps (the obvious exception noted below).
-It’s quite easy to overheal a dungeon, so consider a magplar dps rotation that includes BoL.
-Dungeons are a great place to practice your reactive heals… especially on pugs.
+These are very different settings and require very different set ups.
+A dungeon healer is expected to do a minimum of 20% of the group dps whereas a typical raid healer will probably not break 5K dps.
+It’s easy to over heal a dungeon, so consider a dps rotation that includes a heal.
+Dungeons are also a great place to practice your reactive heals… especially on pugs.

 In a perfect team, everyone would shield up and stay out of red and never die.
-So theoretically, the role of the healer is to do dps rather than heal, because a top team will only need off heals and the healer can instead contribute to dps.
-Theoretically.
-Realistically, it’s a slider with two extremes and you must find the place where your team needs you to be: all heals all the time without stopping and on the other end, magplar dps.
+Ideally, the role of the healer is to buff/debuff and just provide heals when needed.
 If you want to know what morph, what armour, what build to adopt: think of your team first.
 Try to recognize choices that are not beneficial to support them and respec accordingly.